-Eating Skills for Babies and Toddlers Who Are Blind or Visually Impaired
+Eating Skills for Babies and Toddlers Who Are Blind or Low Vision

 Teaching Your Infant About Food

 - Use the time spent in feeding to interact with your child.
-Cuddle and talk or sing to him as you nurse or bottle feed him.
+Cuddle and talk or sing as you nurse or bottle feed your baby.

-- If you’re using a bottle and your baby has some vision or you’re unsure about his vision, select a bottle with a colorful pattern on it or a colored ring around the nipple.
-Encourage your baby to look at the bottle as you bring it to his mouth.
+- If you’re using a bottle and your baby has some vision or you’re unsure about their vision, select a bottle with a colorful pattern on it or a colored ring around the nipple.
+Encourage your baby to look at the bottle as you bring it to their mouth.

-- Guide your baby’s hands to help you hold the bottle to his mouth, even if only for a few seconds.
-Because he may not see the bottle, he may not be aware of it.
-Showing him the objects with which he is interacting is a first step in developing his awareness and curiosity about the world around him.
+- Guide your baby’s hands to help you hold the bottle to their mouth, even if only for a few seconds.
+Because your child may not see the bottle, they may not be aware of it.
+Showing your child the objects with which they are interacting is a first step in developing awareness and curiosity about the world around.

 - To babies with impaired vision, objects and people often seem to appear out of nowhere.
-When preparing a bottle for your baby, show him how you get it out of the refrigerator and heat it, and explain out loud what you are doing.
-When you do this, you will be helping your baby begin to understand where food is kept and how it reaches him.
+When preparing a bottle for your baby, show your child how you get it out of the refrigerator and heat it, and explain out loud what you are doing.
+When you do this, you will be helping your baby begin to understand where food is kept and how it reaches the table.

 Starting Solid Food

-By the time your baby is five or six months old, he’ll probably be starting to eat solid foods such as rice, cereal, or puréed vegetables.
-You’ll be the one doing the actual feeding at first, but he needs to begin to learn about the food, the bowl, and the spoon you use to bring food to his mouth.
-To help him start, let him explore the bowl and spoon with his hands before you begin feeding him.
-All babies are messy eaters, so don’t be surprised if more of his lunch ends up on his face, hands, and clothes than inside him—especially when he starts to feed himself!
-Stopping him because he made a mess may only discourage him from trying again.
+By the time your baby is five or six months old, they’ll probably be starting to eat solid foods such as rice, cereal, or puréed vegetables.
+You’ll be the one doing the actual feeding at first, but your child will need to begin to learn about the food, the bowl, and the spoon you use to bring food to their mouth.
+To help your child start, let them explore the bowl and spoon with their hands before you begin feeding your child.
+All babies are messy eaters, so don’t be surprised if more of the lunch ends up on their face, hands, and clothes than inside them—especially when your child starts to feed themself!
+Stopping your child because they made a mess may only discourage them from trying again.

 Here are some suggestions for engaging a baby who is visually impaired in learning about eating.